caktus/guidebook/docs/testing/frontend.md

 To show how this all hangs together, here is a fully worked-through example of a test spec for a simple React component.

-Let\'s write a test for a very simple React component: a stateless functional component called `AppList` that takes a list of data and renders a `<ul>` with a `<li>` for each data point.
+Let's write a test for a very simple React component: a stateless functional component called `AppList` that takes a list of data and renders a `<ul>` with a `<li>` for each data point.